 - Having less clothing in regular rotation ultimately allows for less time spent managing stuff!
-Creating a capsule wardrobe allows you to stop sifting through piles of clothes that you forgot you had, don’t fit anymore, or aren’t popular anymore.
+Creating a second-hand wardrobe allows you to stop sifting through piles of clothes that you forgot you had, don’t fit anymore, or aren’t popular anymore.
 Bedrooms, closets, and laundry spaces are easily put in order.

 - Fewer options that are always in rotation make it easier to get dressed.
 I used to wake up and try several outfit combinations before settling on one for the day.
 It made me late, and a little frazzled.
 Now I put an outfit on, and that’s it: I’m me, it fits, and I feel good.

-Let's get started and consider the steps to set up a secondhand capsule wardrobe:
+Let's get started and consider the steps to set up a secondhand capsule wardrobe

 First and foremost, your capsule secondhand wardrobe should: